-The presence of the compact row format decreases row storage space by about 20% at the cost of increasing CPU use for some operations.
+COMPRESSED, decreases row storage space at the cost of increasing CPU use for some operations.
 If your workload is a typical one that is limited by cache hit rates and disk speed it is likely to be faster.
 If it is a rare case that is limited by CPU speed, it might be slower.

-InnoDBallocates a variable amount of storage in the range from
+InnoDBallocates a variable amount of storage in the range of

-Nbytes for these columns by stripping trailing spaces if necessary.
-The minimum storage length is kept as
+N× the maximum byte length of the character set for these columns by stripping trailing spaces.
+The minimum storage length is

-To minimize space even further by storing table data in compressed form, specify
+To minimize space even further by storing table data in compressed form, use

 InnoDBtables, or run the myisampack command on an existing